Dark circles under the eyes are a common problem that can cause cosmetic concerns in any age group.

 The heat from staring at gadget screens causes dryness of the eyes and skin, and dilation of the blood vessels under the eye.
 This is accompanied by reduced oxygen in the under-eye blood vessels, and more stagnation of blood flow.

-Blue light from gadgets especially when used increasingly post dusk, causes disturbance in the circadian rhythm.
+Blue light from gadgets especially when used increasingly post dusk, causes disturbance in the circadian rhythm (normal sleep-wake cycle of the body).
 This increases pigment formation, while decreasing the natural night-time skin regenerative and repair process, thereby leading to the formation of dark circles.

 Lack of Sleep, Increased Stress and Fatigue

 Lack of sleep and increased stress also increase oxidative damage, increase heat and blood vessel dilation and decrease blood oxygenation and flow.
 Sleep is an important time for efficient skin repair.

 Skin and eye allergies, like eczema, atopic dermatitis, and allergic rhino-conjunctivitis, lead to constant rubbing of the eyes and the surrounding area.
 This causes inflammation that makes the blood vessels dilate and look more prominent along with increasing the production of more skin pigment melanin, thereby darkening the under-eye area.
 Inflammation also makes the blood vessels leaky and the under-eye area puffy.